dicalj/collection-wrapper/README.md

     </a>
 </p>

-A basic library to help you create collection variants, for example form fields or table columns.
+A basic library to help you create collection(collect.js) variants, for example form fields or table columns.
 Establish behavior and manipulate collections in dedicated classes.
 Keeping your code clean and comprehensible.